 At 27,000 square feet, the San Diego Model Railroad Museum is the world's largest accredited model railroad museum.
 This unique museum contains five enormous scale model layouts depicting railroads of the Southwest in O, HO, and N scales.
 In addition, the San Diego Model Railroad Museum features a Toy Train Gallery with an interactive Lionel layout for children and state-of-the-art theater lighting.

-Dedicated to ‘art of the people’ (mingei) from all eras and cultures of the world, Mingei International Museum shares arts of daily life through dynamic, changing exhibitions of historical and contemporary folk art, craft and design.
+Dedicated to "art of the people" (mingei) from all eras and cultures of the world, Mingei International Museum shares arts of daily life through dynamic, changing exhibitions of historical and contemporary folk art, craft and design.
+Mingei’s vibrant collections and exhibitions showcase the finest examples of creative expression from unknown craftsmen to renowned contemporary designers.
+Mingei celebrates the “every-day-ness” of art—the belief that everyday objects and materials that often serve a useful purpose can also be objects of great beauty.